-The maintenance of this appliance must be carried out by a suitably qualified person only. is recommended to maintain the unit on an annual basis.
-Isolate all electrical supplies from the unit before commencing work.
+The maintenance of this appliance must be carried out by a suitably qualified person only. Ιt recommended to maintain the unit on an annual basis. all electrical Isolate supplies from the unit before commencing work.
 Danger of electrical shock!

-- 1) Draw some water from cold water tap and retain in container. - Isolate cold water mains supply from cylinder. - Briefly open temperature and pressure relief valve, assure safe discharge and check that valve is not dripping when closed. - 4) Briefly open expansion relief valve, assure safe discharge and check that valve is not dripping when closed.
-The expansion relief valve should be operated regularly to remove lime deposits and to verify that it is not blocked. - 5) Open hot water tap and release remaining pressure from unit. - 6) If the system is drained completely for an internal inspection, ensure the hot water tap remains open, connect a hose to the drain valve and ensure a safe discharge.
+- Draw some water from cold water tap and retain in container. - 2) Isolate cold water mains supply from cylinder. - Briefly open temperature and pressure relief valve, assure safe discharge and check that valve is not dripping when closed. - 4) Briefly open expansion relief valve, assure safe discharge and check that valve is not dripping when closed.
+The expansion relief valve should be operated regularly to remove lime deposits and to verify that it is not blocked. - 5) Open hot water tap and release remaining pressure from unit. - If the system is drained completely for an internal inspection, ensure the hot water tap remains open, connect a hose

-- Note the set pressure of the pressure reducing valve.
+- to the drain valve and ensure a safe discharge. - Note the set pressure of the pressure reducing valve.
 Remove cartridge and clean strainer in water provided in container.
-Reassemble pressure reducing valve ensuring the correct pressure is set. - Periodically the immersion heaters should be removed cleaned and the unit flushed out.
-Check the Oring seal for damage and replace if necessary. - Check electrical wiring connections and the condition of the cable of the immersion heater and the thermostat. - The immersion heater boss can also be used for access to view the internal components of the cylinder. - 11) Re-commission unit (see chapter 6).
+Reassemble pressure reducing valve ensuring the correct pressure is set. - 8) Periodically the immersion heaters should be removed cleaned and the unit flushed out.
+Check the O-ring seal for damage and replace if necessary.
+A torque of 40 Nm is recommended when tightening up the immersion after it has been removed and refitted. - Check electrical wiring connections and the condition of the cable of the immersion heater and the thermostat. - The immersion heater boss can also be used for access to view the internal components of the cylinder. - 11) Re-commission unit (see chapter 6).